Jsparrow/jsparrow.github.io/docs/README.md

 ## Latest Release Notes

-From now on our 20 free rules and additionally our markers are available without any registration.
+We introduced a new comfortable dialog to select Java sources for a subsequent jSparrow refactoring.
-Check out the release notes for [jSparrow 4.16.0](/eclipse/release-notes.html#_4-16-0).
+Check out the release notes for [jSparrow 4.17.0](/eclipse/release-notes.html#_4-17-0).

 ## How to reach us?